Skip to main content

 const BugPortWidget = dynamic(

-() => import('@bugport.dev/widget').then((m) => m.BugPortWidget),
+() => import('@bugport.ai/widget').then((m) => m.BugPortWidget),

 { ssr: false },